0w0Demonic/AquaHotkey/README.md

 ```

 Strings get string methods, arrays get array methods, and so on.
 The objects
 themselves "know" what to do.

-We've just successfully made `String(Value)` a feature that works on (almost)
+We've just successfully made `String(Value)`
-all data types.
+a feature that works on (almost) all data types.

+---

 This type of meta-programming uncovers a beautiful, but yet still vastly
 unexplored part of AutoHotkey, and it's my job to be your tour guide.
 If you're interested, you can check out [AquaHotkeyX](#aquahotkeyx), where
 these patterns are taken to their extreme.

+### Easy to Use

+If you know how classes work (you probably should), then learning how to use
+this library takes almost no effort at all.

-### Massively Reusable
+### Modular

-When you're done writing a class, you can put it into a separate file, and
-`#Include` it across multiple scripts.
+Changes that belong to one feature can live together in a single extension
+class.
+That means you can move them into their own file, `#Include` them
+when needed, and slowly build up your own collection of reusable language
+features.

 **StringUtils.ahk**: